Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Abstract

 \section{Abstract}

-Li$_2$MnO$_3$ has garnered much attention as one of the new-generation battery material, due to the high capacity and low cost.
-In the present work, we performed density functional theory (DFT)+$U$ and dynamical mean field theory (DMFT) calculations with continuous time quantum Monte Carlo impurity solver to study the electronic properties of Li$_2$MnO$_3$.
-Due to the nature of monoclinic $C2/m$ symmetry, the off-diagonal terms in the $d$-orbital block Hamiltonian (and $d$-orbital density matrix) are large, which results the large suppression of the energy gap due to the underestimation of the crystal-field splitting.
-We diagonalize the Mn $d$ block in the full $p-d$ Hamiltonian by applying unitary rotation matrix, and obtained an energy gap of 0.8 eV, although it is still smaller than the experimental gap of 2.1 eV even with the large $U$.
-In the $p$-$d$ model, a small double counting energy is essential to reduce the $p$-$d$ hybridization, thus to obtain the experimental gap.
-We show that the low-energy ($d$-only basis) model is efficient to study the electronic structure of Li$_2$MnO$_3$, since the Wannier basis is the hybridized state of Mn $d$ and O $p$ orbitals.
-These results suggest the correct way to investigate the low-symmetry materials using DFT+ DMFT method and to our knowledge, there is no systematic study of the effect of the off-diagonal terms so far.
-We also find that the antiferromagnetic ground state $\Gamma_{2u}$ is stable with $U \leq 2$ within DFT+$U$, which is much smaller than widely used $U$=5 eV.
+We study the effect of the off-diagonal elements of the Wannier Hamiltonian on the electronic structure of low-symmetry material Li$_2$MnO$_3$ ($C2/m$), using dynamical mean field theory calculations with continuous-time Quantum Monte Carlo impurity solver.
+Presence of significant off-diagonal elements leads to a pronounced suppression of the energy gap.
+The off-diagonal elements are largest when the Wannier projection is used based on the global coordinate, and they remain substantial even with the projection using the local coordinate close to the direction of Mn-O bonds.
+We show that the energy gap is enhanced by the diagonalization of the Mn $d$ block in the full $p$-$d$ Hamiltonian, with applying unitary rotation matrix.
+Additionally, the inclusion of a small double counting energy is crucial for achieving the experimental gap by reducing $p$-$d$ hybridization.
+Furthermore, we establish the efficiency of a low-energy ($d$-only basis) model for studying the electronic structure of Li$_2$MnO$_3$, as the Wannier basis represents a hybridized state of Mn $d$ and O $p$ orbitals.
+These findings suggest an appropriate approach for investigating low-symmetry materials using the DFT+DMFT method.
+We also find that the antiferromagnetic ground state $\Gamma_{2u}$ is stable with $U \leq 2$ eV within density functional theory+$U$ calculations, which is much smaller than widely used $U$=5 eV.